rktjmp/hotpot.nvim/README.md

 module files.

 `compiler.macros` is passed to the Fennel compiler when compiling macro files.
-Be sure to include `compilerEnv = "_COMPILER"` unless you have a good reason not to.
+Be sure to include `env = "_COMPILER"` unless you have a good reason not to.

+Note: the `filename` compilation option is always set to the appropriate value
+      and can not be altered via the setup interface.

 Note: the `modules` and `macros` tables **replace** the defaults when given, they are **not** merged.
-Include all options you wish to pass to the compiler.
+Include all options you wish to pass to the compiler!

 Note: the `compiler` options are not passed to any `api.compile` functions and are only applied to Hotpots internal compilation.